soda-cdm/documentation/kahu/schedulebasedbackup.md

    WeeklyPolicyType  string =  "Weekly" MonthlyPolicyType string =  "Monthly"
 )
-// for every number of minutes the schedule will be triggered type HourlyPolicy  struct {
+// for every number of minutes after every hour the schedule will be triggered
+// the cron example  25 * * * * (so every hour after 25 minutes triggers)
+type HourlyPolicy  struct {
    // Minutes when the policy should be triggered
    // +kubebuilder:validation:Maximum=59